joschahenningsen/wikipedia-define-cli/README.md

 # terminal-define
-Lookup any definition from Wikipedia right inside your terminal.
+Look up any definition from Wikipedia right inside your terminal.

 ## Installation
 Clone the repository